-In a nutshell: An all-in-one cooker that stands on its own 4 legs.
-It’s got a hob on top, oven space below and sometimes a separate grill
+In a nutshell: An all-in-one cooker that stands on its own four legs.
+It’s got a hob on top, oven space below and some have a separate grill

 The main advantage of a freestanding oven is that it’s one complete package.
 It fits into an existing gap in your kitchen and comes in a variety of sizes.
-What’s more, you can take it with you if you move house.
+You can take it with you if you move house too.

 What do you get with a freestanding oven?

-- Slots neatly in your kitchen – sizes range from 50cm to 120cm wide
+- Slots neatly in your kitchen – sizes range from 50cm to 150cm wide

 - Choose from gas or electric – whichever you prefer to cook with